Amitesh218/Financial-anomaly-detection-using-ml/README.md

 note that you need to type the name of the package manager used by your distro

-> now make a directory named "financial_anomaly" in the home directory and in the root directory
+- now make a directory named "financial_anomaly" in the home directory and in the root directory
-> make a docker-compose file on the home directory
+- make a docker-compose file on the home directory
+- open a terminal in the directory and run `docker-compose up`